olleharstedt/olleharstedt.github.io/_posts/2020-07-09-immutable-at-borrow.markdown

 }
 ```

 The problem with the bug above is that the program does not fail at location.
-Instead, the program will fail at the next query that uses the same database connection, wherever that is, and the developer will have to hunt it down manually.
+Instead, it will fail at the next query that uses the same database connection, wherever that is, and the developer will have to hunt it down manually.
 With a `NoOwnershipException`, you get the error at the right place and time.

 How the connection class could be defined: